omegaml/omegaml/docs/source/guide/jobs/working.rst

 ----------------

-If you prefer to work within your own JupyterLab environment, you can still use omega|ml to deploy your notebooks and run the on the cloud.
+If you prefer to work within your own JupyterLab environment, you can still use omega-ml to deploy your notebooks and run the on the cloud.
 This is convenient, for example when you only have a certain budget to run on a CPU.
 Then you can prepare your notebooks locally and only run them on the GPU when it is ready.